Who is responsible for the Adventure Park area?

 When will the permanent beach club area be available for use?

-Your OAH anticipates that the Beach Club will commence with construction when Harmony reaches approximately 1,000 homes.
+The OAH anticipates that the Beach Club will commence with construction when Harmony reaches approximately 1,000 homes.
 This is when the OAH can sustain the operation of the beach club facility through monthly membership fees.
-This timeline is likely 3+ years away, depending on home sales in Harmony.

 Will the Beach Club or South Beach Club have a rental shop for paddle boards/paddle boats/other water equipment?

-The South Beach now has rental/loaners vessels available for member use.
+Yes.
+However, until the Beach Club is operational, the South Beach now has kayaks, paddle board, and life jackets available for rental, for residents only.
 They also have outdoor games such as bocce, cornhole, etc.

 Are there still plans to include a fitness centre?
 If so, will this be managed by a third-party?